 Initially, expats are often overwhelmed by the variety of accommodation in China, but soon realise that small units in huge apartment buildings are the most affordable option.
-These often feel cramped at first, especially for Westerners who are accustomed to larger properties.
+These often feel cramped at first, especially for foreigners who are accustomed to larger properties.
 But most expats adjust and end up being perfectly comfortable – they even find that everything they need can be stored with a bit of creative organisation.

 Types of accommodation in China

 The price of accommodation varies widely according to size, amenities and location.
 Apartments in China can be furnished or unfurnished, which also affects their price.
-Before sending a large shipment of belongings overseas, expats should keep in mind that there is an impressive assortment of home accessory and furniture stores in China.
+Before sending a large shipment of belongings overseas, expats should keep in mind that there is an impressive assortment of home accessory- and furniture stores in China.

 The most expensive real estate is usually found in the big cities – Beijing, Shanghai and Guangzhou.
 Within these, the priciest rentals include serviced luxury apartments that are often reserved for short-term rentals, and villa complexes aimed at China’s nouveau rich and foreign executives.

-Expats looking to cut costs could consider house-sharing, a form of accommodation that's popular among younger foreigners in particular.
+Expats looking to cut costs could consider house sharing, a form of accommodation that's popular among younger foreigners in particular.
 This can be arranged via online couch-surfing portals, internet forums and word of mouth.
 It is sometimes easier for a few expats to get together to hire an agent and rent an entire apartment than it is to find a single room for rent.

-Aside from the standard roommate arrangement, some adventurous expats choose to rent a room with a Chinese family, known as “homestaying".
+Aside from the standard roommate arrangement, some adventurous expats choose to rent a room with a Chinese family, known as 'homestaying'.
 This is often done through specialised websites, but it can be risky.
 While some people enjoy the experience, many report problems with agencies and families who expect tenants to tutor their children.

 Finding accommodation in China

-Foreigners who don’t speak Mandarin usually enlist the services of a Chinese real estate agent to help them find a place to stay.
+Foreigners who don’t speak Mandarin usually enlist the services of a Chinese real-estate agent to help them find a place to stay.
 Estate agencies are widely available and easily identifiable by the pictures of houses and apartments in their windows.
 While some agencies in the larger cities may be able to help customers in English, it's often necessary to hire a translator to help with negotiations as well.

 Unless both parties are comfortable with one language, a contract in both English and Chinese should be signed.
 It's advisable to have the contract checked by a Chinese speaker to make sure that the translations are the same.
 While both documents are binding, the Chinese contract is often favoured when a dispute arises.

 In most instances, the tenant is expected to pay utility bills in China.
 Payment methods can vary between cities and expats should check this with their relevant local authorities.
 Some services may require certain documentation, especially for first-time purchases.
 Expats should ask their estate agent about this in the contract negotiation stage.

 Electricity payments are regulated by the state and tariffs are the same across the country.
 Many people use prepaid electric meters.
-First-time buyers apply for an IC card at an authorised outlet, such as a branch of the power supply company or certain banks, depending on the city.
-Units can then be loaded onto the IC card, which is inserted into their meter.
+First-time buyers should apply for a top-up smart card at an authorised outlet, such as a branch of the power supply company or certain banks, depending on the city.
+Units can then be loaded onto the card, which is inserted into their meter.